dougrosman/cvml-saic/docs/syllabus.md

 #### Semester, Year
 Spring, 2020

-#### Meeting Times
+### Meeting Times
 Thursday 9am-4pm

-#### Meeting Location
+### Meeting Location
 MacLean 401

-#### Instructor
+### Instructor
+Doug Rosman <br>
-Doug Rosman, <a href="https://dougrosman.github.io/cvml-saic" target="blank">dougrosman.com</a>
+<a href="https://dougrosman.github.io/cvml-saic" target="blank">dougrosman.com</a><br>
+drosman@saic.edu

-#### TA
+### TA
-Sal Moreno
+Sal Moreno <br>
+smoreno4@saic.edu

-#### Course website
+### Course website
-<a href="https://dougrosman.github.io/cvml-saic" target="blank">https://dougrosman.github.io/cvml-saic</a>
+<a href="https://dougrosman.github.io/cvml-saic" target="blank">https://dougrosman.github.io/cvml-saic</a><br>
+__All course material including assignments, weekly code exercises, in class resources, etc. will be posted on the class website, NOT on Canvas__

+### Canvas
+<a href="https://saic.instructure.com/courses/2645666" target="blank">https://saic.instructure.com/courses/2645666</a><br>
+__Please make sure you are able to receive Canvas notifications.
+I will be posting announcements through Canvas to reach the entire class__

 #### Slack channel
-<a href="https://dougrosman.github.io/cvml-saic" target="blank">cvmlsp20.slack.com</a>
+<a href="https://dougrosman.github.io/cvml-saic" target="blank">cvmlsp20.slack.com</a><br>
+__The Slack channel exists as a class community resource.
+Post code/general questions, resources, or whatever cool stuff you find__

-### Course Description
+## Course Description
 Computer vision allows machines to see and understand their environment.
 This course will equip students with the practical skills and critical theory needed to both employ and critically engage these techniques.
-Real-time body tracking, facial recognition and gesture analysis using RGB+D. Artificial intelligence and machine learning will be emphasized.
+Real-time body tracking, object and facial recognition, and gesture analysis.
+Artificial Intelligence and machine learning will be emphasized.
+Machine learning applications related to text and sound and reinforcement learning will also be discussed, although in-class exercises will not focus on them.<br>

 Students will explore and critique contemporary applications ranging from automated mass surveillance to interactive installations.
-A final project will build on in- class workshops, technical exercises, critical readings and discussions.
+A final project will build on in-class workshops, technical exercises, critical readings and discussions.

-### Course Goals
+## Course Goals
 * Working and applied knowledge of creative coding practices
 * Working and applied knowledge of “classical” computer vision techniques.
 * Working and applied knowledge of "modern" computer vision techniques that leverage machine learning.